5 Best-Ever Opening Title Sequences

 As a franchise, James Bond sets the Goldfinger standard for opening title sequences.
 But Casino Royal broke with tradition and reset the tone for Ian Flemming’s master spy series in more ways than one.
 While Daniel Craig (insert your swoon here, ladies) brought a new, raw power to the character – the stunning departure for the franchise was set in motion the moment we looked down that iconic gun barrel.

 Gone was the titillation de jour for 13-year-old boys everywhere, with its nude silhouettes and fiery explosions.
-In its place emerged a refined maturity of visual storytelling through stunning motion graphics.
+In its place emerged a refined maturity of visual brand storytelling through stunning motion graphics.
 The intricate details of playing cards sprawling across the screen to ensnare James at every turn and define his world.
 A pitched battle between hero and henchmen gives way to a flurry of suits.
 A crisp and stylized motion that would be revisited just one year later for a certain AMC television show about my favorite industry.

 While other 007 flicks since Royale have only elevated the standard even further, it was this redefining sequence and its illustrative use of flat, 3D motion graphics that wins it the top honors here.